DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * This step effectively summarized how RESTful APIs provide a robust and intuitive framework for full interaction with program resources, cleverly utilizing the HTTP protocol's features.

 ---

+#### QUIZ - RESTful Definitions

+### Course Step Number: 228
+### Date Researched: 2025-07-20

+##### Key Concepts / Summary
+* Completed a quiz on RESTful concepts.
+* Confirmed that "RESTful" best defines "a system that can use the HTTP protocol to monitor and control the state of various resources".
+* Reaffirmed that "REST" stands for "Representational State Transfer".

+##### Independent Research / Notable Discoveries
+* The quiz effectively checked retention of the core definitions and purpose of RESTful architecture, which serves as a critical basis for subsequent topics.

+##### Personal Reflections
+* Understanding these foundational definitions is crucial for conceptualizing how web services operate and for designing effective APIs.

+---